Tennis-French prosecutors open French Open match-fixing investigation | Law-Order

 French prosecutors on Tuesday said they have opened an investigation into alleged match-fixing in a women's doubles match at the French Open.

 The prosecutors' office said the investigation into "fraud in an organised group" and "active and passive corruption", was related to a doubles match between Romanian pair of Andreea Mitu and Patricia Mari and Russian Yana Sizikova and American Madison Brengle.
-The investigation was opened on Oct.
-1.
+The Romanian pair won the match before being knocked out in the third round.

 - READ MORE ON: